cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/rstudio.rst.txt

 ============================

 It is recommended to enable port forwarding using your ``~/.ssh/config`` file.
-This is accomplished by adding a ``RemoteForward`` line as shown
+This is accomplished by adding a ``RemoteForward`` line to your entry for Esrum as shown below (see also the section about :ref:`connecting_linux`):
-below:

 .. code:: text